dotlang/language/README.md

 ##Special syntax
 - `->` for lambda expression
 - `_` input place-holder for anon-func
-- `()` for defining tuple literals and function call
 - `$` for casting and default instance
 - `alloc` instantiation
 - `@` for annotations
 - `[]` for field access
-- `:` for hash literal, loop, call by name, array slice and tuple values
+- `:` for hash literal, loop, call by name, array slice
 - `%` template syntax
 - `:=` type alias and typename
 - `::` function and field redirection